tiffanyadu/100-days-of-code-2/log.md

 * rendering React on the server with renderToString()

 **Thoughts:** Had a few hiccups along the way, but that's probably due to me being slightly distracted during this session.
 Happy to be done with this section though!
 Redux is next - I have no idea what that even is, so I have no idea what to expect.

+### Day 56: February 3, 2019

+**Today's Progress:** Started and got through most of the Redux section (Front End Libraries Certification at FreeCodeCamp).
+Reviewed the following:
+* creating a Redux store
+* getting state from the Redux store
+* defining a Redux action
+* defining an action creator
+* dispatching an action event with the .dispatch() method
+* handling actions in the store
+* using a switch statement to handle multiple actions
+* using const for action types
+* registering a store listener with .subscribe() method
+* combining multiple reducers with .combineReducers() method
+* sending action data to the store
+* using middleware to handle asynchronous actions with .applyMiddleware() method
+* writing a counter with Redux
+* never mutate state
+* using the spread operator on arrays
+* removing an item from an array
+* copying an object with Object.assign()

+**Thoughts:** Today I learned that Redux is a state management framework whose core task is updating states.
+Don't fully understand all this new information yet and feeling like I'm somehow stumbling across the right solutions, so hopefully everything will become clear if I keep pushing forward.
+Maybe these concepts will solidify once I see how Redux works toegher with React in the next section.